johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    11) [Do not let your happiness (well-being) depend on things you cannot control](https://github.com/johnalison/WorkingPhilosophy/blob/master/Happiness.md)

+- Its better to remember the obvious than to grasp the esoteric - Charlie Munger

+- "You have got to know what you know and what you dont know.
+What could possible be more useful in life than that ?"  -  Charlie Munger

 - You don’t control the world around you, only how you respond— and you must always respond with courage, temperance, wisdom, and justice.

 - How to live with stress and not be stressed out is a major goal of Philosophy